Shopify/polaris/src/embedded/Alert/README.md

 ### Destructive warning

-Use passing `destructive` to make it clear to the merchant that the action is potentially dangerous.
-Only use this option when the merchant is about to perform an action that they can’t undo.
+Use passing `destructive` to make it clear to merchants that the action is potentially dangerous.
+Only use this option when merchants are about to perform an action they can’t undo.

 ```jsx
 <Alert